Academic Calendar 2024-2025

 For students living outside the Kingston area, the Program Manager will arrange for the exam to be written within 100 km of the student’s location.
 Students must advise the Program Manger as to their location no later than the end of the Add/Drop period for the course (i.e. the first two weeks of class).

-Students who are unable to write an examination at the scheduled time due to extenuating circumstances, beyond their control (such as serious illness, death in the family), should make arrangements with the instructor to write a deferred examination.
-For more information, see Academic Consideration for Students with Extenuating Circumstances.
+Students who are unable to write an examination at the scheduled time due to extenuating circumstances must complete a request for academic consideration as described in Academic Consideration for Students in Extenuating Circumstances.
+If their request is approved, the student will work with the instructor to determine an appropriate form of academic consideration For more information, see Academic Consideration for Students with Extenuating Circumstances.
 Please note that personal plans do not qualify as extenuating circumstances under this policy.

 Extenuating Circumstances Warranting an Early Examination